 Then the giant has probably fared better than the others," Dorigen said.
-The chute would place him in a lower passage, but the "If they are dead..."
+The chute would place him in a lower passage, but the trapdoors..."
 She let the thought hang ominously, slowly shaking her head.

 "If they are dead..."
 Danica warned, similarly letting the words hang unfinished.
 She dropped into a defensive position as Dorigen stood up behind the desk.

-"Let us discover their fete," the wizard replied, taking no apparent heed of the threat Then we might better decide our next actions.
+"Let us discover their fete," the wizard replied, taking no apparent heed of the threat Then we might better decide our next actions."

-Danica had just begun to stand straight when the room's door flew open and a contingent of several armed guards-The Fallen Fortress men, a mix of men and ores, rushed in.
+Danica had just begun to stand straight when the room's door flew open and a contingent of several armed guardsmen, a mix of men and ores, rushed in.
 Danica leaped straight for Dorigen, but the wizard uttered a quick spell and vanished, leaving the monk to grab at empty air.

 Danica spun about to face the approaching soldiers, six of them, fanning out with weapons drawn.
 "Hold!" came a cry as Dorigen reappeared, standing along the wall behind the soldiers.
-The soldiers skidded to a stop and "I have declared a truce," Dorigen explained.
-She looked directly at Danica as she continued, The fighting is ended, at least until preater issues can be resolved."
+The soldiers skidded to a stop and glanced back incredulously at Dorigen.

+"I have declared a truce," Dorigen explained.
+She looked directly at Danica as she continued, The fighting is ended, at least until greater issues can be resolved."

 None of the fighters put up their swords.
-They glanced from the monk to the wizard, then looked to each other for some
+They glanced from the monk to the wizard, then looked to each other for some explanation, as though they feared that they were being deceived.

 "What is you about?" one burly ore demanded of the wizard.
 "I gots fifty dead in the dinner hall."
+Danica's eyes sparkled at the news; perhaps her friends were indeed still alive.

-"Fifty dead, and where are the enemise?"
+"Fifty dead, and where are the enemies?"
 Danica had to ask.

 "Shut up!" the ore roared at her, and Danica smiled at its unbridled anger.
 An ore rarely cared for the deaths of companions as long as the threat to its own worthless hide had been eradicated.

-The truce stands," Dorigen declared.
+The truce stands, "Dorigen declared.